Note: Unfortunately, this place closed down in 2019…

 Once there, you’re going to want to make your way to the East Exit.
 Now, be prepared to get lost!
 The Shinjuku Station complex is a massive structure that can bewilder even those who transit there daily.
 Try to get outside as soon as you can; the added context of the high rise buildings will help you navigate.

 VR Zone Shinjuku is located in Kabukicho which also just happens to be Japan’s biggest red light district.
 While you should expect the usual sleazy ambiance, you should not feel unsafe at all!
 Despite Shinjuku’s seedy nature, the area features numerous celebrated restaurants and well-established bars.
 Just be sure to ignore any touts and you’ll be golden.

-Entry Process at VR Zone Shinjuku
+Entering into VR Zone Shinjuku

 When you purchase a ticket you will need to select a convenient entrance time.
 This measure allows the VR Zone to monitor and control the flow of people entering the venue.
 Keep in mind that you will not be allowed to enter the venue until 15 minutes before your designated time.
 Once inside, you can stay as long as you wish.
 Should you arrive early, I suggest you kill some time visiting Shinjuku’s famous Godzilla statue that is located nearby.

 When your specified check-in time arrives, you will pick up your tickets to the right of the entry gates.
 Regardless of whether you booked on the website or via the app, you’ll need to show a QR code that will be scanned by the staff confirming your reservation.
 Be sure to have this code on hand and take a backup screen-shot just in case.
 The very last thing you want to do is show up and not be able to get in!